-Measure Indicator FY2023 FY2022 1.
-Property Council completes a number of written 58 38 Number of submissions and oral submissions to both Central and Local to Central and Local Government.
-Government.
-2. Property Council continues to meet with external 357 279 Number of stakeholder stakeholders on a regular basis on behalf of our meetings. members.
-3. Members consistently rate the following question 7.75/10 N/A Member feedback via highly: (New in the Member Survey Property Council actively influences government FY23) and decision makers on behalf of the property industry.
+Measure Indicator FY2024 FY2023 Number of submissions to Central and Local Government.
+Property Council completes a number of written and oral submissions to both Central and Local Government.
+40 58 Number of stakeholder meetings.
+Property Council continues to meet with external stakeholders on a regular basis on behalf of our members.
+253 357 3.
+Member feedback via the Member Survey Members consistently rate the following question highly: Property Council actively influences government and decision makers on behalf of the property industry.
+7.79/10 7.75/10